securitytxt/security-txt/draft-foudil-securitytxt.md

 HTTPS is being used.

 However, the determination of validity of such keys is out of scope for this specification.
-Researches need to establish other secure means to verify them.
+Security researchers need to establish other secure means to verify them.

 ## Spam and Spurious Reports